halide/Halide/README_vulkan.md

 $ sudo add-apt-repository ppa:graphics-drivers/ppa
 $ sudo apt update
 $ sudo apt upgrade
-# - replace ### with latest driver release (eg 515)
+# - replace ### with latest driver release (e.g. 515)
 $ sudo apt install nvidia-driver-### nvidia-settings vulkan vulkan-tools
 ```

-Note that only valid drivers for your system should be installed since there's been
+Note that only valid drivers for your system should be installed since there are
 reports of the Vulkan loader segfaulting just by having a non-supported driver present.
 Specifically, the seemingly generic `mesa-vulkan-drivers` actually includes the AMD
-graphics driver, which can cause problems if installed on an NVIDIA only system.
+graphics driver, which can cause problems if installed on an NVIDIA-only system.

 ## Mac